-In Panel B, we explore the same alternative definitions of CoBAR studied in Table IV Panel B. Again, we find that the large negative abnormal returns that we find across high and low CoBAR periods are robust to these methodological changes.
+that the large negative abnormal returns that we find across high- and low-CoBAR periods are robust to these methodological changes.
 The weakest abnormal return differential is still -0.98% per month with a t-statistic of -3.05.

-In Panel C, we replace CoBAR with residual CoBAR from a time-series regression where we purge from CoBAR variation linked to the same variables studied in Table IV Panel C. In all 14 rows of Panel C, we continue to find a reversal in the year 3 returns on beta-arbitrage stocks following times when beta-arbitrage capital is relatively high in year 0.
-If anything, controlling for these variables typically increases the magnitude of the effect we find, with alphas exceeding 2% per month and t-stats exceeding 6 in one case.
+In Panel C, we replace CoBAR with residual CoBAR from a time-series regression where we purge from CoBAR variation linked to the same variables studied in Panel C of Table 4.
+In all 14 rows of Panel C, we continue to find a reversal in the year 3 returns on beta-arbitrage stocks following times when beta-arbitrage capital is relatively high in year 0.
+If anything, controlling for these variables typically increases the magnitude of the effect we find, with alphas exceeding 2% per month and t-statistics exceeding six in one case.

-In every row of Table V, CoBAR predicts time-variation in year 3 returns.
+In every row of Table 5, CoBAR predicts time variation in year 3 returns.
 The estimates are always economically significant, with most point estimates larger than 1% per month.
-Statistical significance is always strong as well, with most t-statistics larger than 3.
-Taken together, these results confirm that our measure of crowded beta arbitrage robustly forecasts times of strong reversal to beta-arbitrage strategies.
+Statistical significance is always strong as well, with most t-statistics larger than 3.16 Taken together, these results confirm that our measure of crowded beta arbitrage robustly forecasts times of strong reversal to beta-arbitrage strategies.